CS171/Homework_instructions/week-03/lab/week_03_lab.md

 	* Debugging (Web Console)
 	* Filter, Sort, and Map

-- Include and run JavaScript code in your websites.
+- Include and run JavaScript code in your websites